Help us to save our museum ships! Learn More

 USS MACKENZIE DD-175 Ship History

-Following commissioning and shakedown, MacKenzie became a unit of the Pacific Fleet and operated with Destroyer Squadrons 2 and 4 until decommissioned at Mare Island 27 May 1922.
-MacKenzie remained in reserve until she recommissioned at San Diego, 6 November 1939.
+Following commissioning and shakedown, Mackenzie — redesignated as DD-175 on 17 July 1920 — became a unit of the Pacific Fleet and operated with Destroyer Squadrons 2 and 4 until decommissioned at the Mare Island Navy Yard, Vallejo, Calif., on 27 May 1922.
+MacKenzie remained in reserve until she was recommissioned at San Diego on 6 November 1939, Cmdr.
+Fred W. Connor in command.

-In 1940, the ship was one of 50 destroyers exchanged, under the terms of the Lend-Lease Agreement, for strategic bases off the North American coast.
+In 1940, the ship was one of 50 destroyers exchanged, under the terms of the Lend‑Lease Agreement, for strategic bases off the North American coast.
 She arrived at Halifax, Nova Scotia, 20 September 1940.
-There, on the 24th, she decommissioned, was turned over to the Royal Canadian Navy and recommissioned HMCS Annapolis.
-MacKenzie was struck from the Navy list 8 January 1941.
+Mere, on the 24th, she decommissioned, was turned over to the Royal Canadian Navy and recommissioned as HMCS Annapolis.
+Mackenzie was stricken from the Navy Register on 8 January 1941.

 Until 1944, Annapolis sailed with the Halifax and Western Local Escort Forces escorting convoys from east of St. Johns, Newfoundland, to New York.
 In April 1944, she was attached to HMCS Cornwallis, near Annapolis, Novia Scotia, where she remained as a training ship until the end of the war.
 On 4 June 1945, she was turned over to the War Assets Corp. and sold to Frankel Bros., Ltd., of Toronto for scrapping.